 Wellbeing Valuation is in the Treasury’s Green Book, the UK’s core guide to policy evaluation.
 The methodology was developed by Daniel Fujiwara (London School of Economics), Affinity Sutton, Catalyst Housing and the Housing Association’s Charitable Trust.
 It works by isolating the particular factors that affect health and well-being, for example playing a sport, getting a job or socialising with friends.

 It then attributes an equivalent financial value to each of these factors.
 This is the amount of cash that would be needed to increase someone’s well-being by the same amount.
 An example is that playing a sport regularly over a two month period would have the same impact on health and well-being as being given £10,767.

 It’s a one-off calculation, so once a benefit has been calculated and attributed to a particular year the continuation of the activity does not keep adding to the total.

 We like this because, while we want to retain people in activities, to add to our impact we must constantly engage NEW people.

 Return on Investment: £7.65 to every £1 spent

 - South Shields FC Foundation is a charitable company (10257450) limited by guarantee which is also a registered charity (1176894)

 - It is governed by a set of charitable articles registered with Companies House and the Charity Commission.

-- The Charity has four Directors/Trustees.
-New trustees are recruited by the Board based on the skills and experience the Charity needs to continue to thrive and deliver its intended community impact:
+- The Charity has five directors/trustees.
+New trustees are recruited by the board based on the skills and experience the charity needs to continue to thrive and deliver its intended community impact: